V8tr/LinesSorter-Xcode-Extension/README.md

 ## Features

 ⚒ No longer hack your Xcode to install custom plugins.
-⌨️ Sort and tidy import statements with a single key combination.
+⌨️ Sort and tidy import statements with a single shortcut.
 📃 Sort any selected lines of code: long constant definitions, enum cases, localized strings etc.
 ⚡️ Fast, tested, secure.